martellaj/race-reportr/README.md

+*race reportr is now maintained by CoachView!
+For the latest and greatest, check out it's new home [here](https://github.com/coachview/race-reportr).(

 # race reportr

 *race reportr* is a tool used by reddit's running communities to generate well-organized, beautiful race reports.
 This iteration of *race reportr* is completely written in React.